-- Cupertino resident Darlene Thorne gives slide-talks to local groups in the Bay Area highlighting local history and displaying cards from thousands in her vintage 100-year-old postcard collection.
-Her current themes for 60-minute slide-talks are "Postcard Vignettes of the Valley of Heart's Delight," "The Women's Suffrage Movement," and, "Engagements, Weddings, and Thereafter: Myths and Humor."
-Her 30-minute slide talk programs include, "Valentines Day: Not All Hearts and Flowers," "Halloween," and "Veterans."
-Darlene is a absolute delight and has a wealth of little-known lore about the history of this region.
-She passed away last year yet is fondly remembered by friends at the SF and San Jose post card clubs, or by emailing her at: postcardgirl(at)sbcglobal.net
+- Former Cupertino resident Darlene Thorne gave slide-talks to local groups in the Bay Area highlighting local history and displaying cards from thousands in her vintage 100-year-old postcard collection.
+Her themes for 60-minute slide-talks were "Postcard Vignettes of the Valley of Heart's Delight," "The Women's Suffrage Movement," and, "Engagements, Weddings, and Thereafter: Myths and Humor."
+Her 30-minute slide talk programs included, "Valentines Day: Not All Hearts and Flowers," "Halloween," and "Veterans."
+Darlene was an absolute delight and had a wealth of little-known lore about the history of this region.
+She passed away last year yet is fondly remembered by friends at the SF and San Jose post card clubs.

 - The Online Archive of California has compiled digital collections of antique postcards which can be searched by city or topic.
 Here are the results for a search on "Silicon Valley," which has been cross-referenced by DAOC staff to show early "Valley of Heart's Delight" images.

 - The San Francisco Bay Area Post Card Club has a lovely site with galleries of antique postcard images, a monthly newsletter, lists of coming antique shows and sales, and a summary of talks and presentations from their monthly meetings at Fort Mason.
 Their Member and Reference Links are outstanding.